MINI endurance racing returns for 2019!

 Although it is possible to ride all six hours of the race solo, the spirit and intent of the series is team racing.
-Teams of 1-6 riders are allowed.
+Teams of any number of riders are allowed.
 Riders younger than 14 are allowed but must talk to the Race Director and be checked out to race.

 How much does it cost?

 Cascadia Mini Endurance Challenge is working to keep costs as low as possible for racers, so prices may change based on the number of previous entrants.
-Provisional costs are $145 per team and $35 per rider.
+An entry costs $165 per team plus $35 per rider.
 Teams must pre-register and pay online, riders are strongly encouraged to also register and pay online.

 Membership with Cascadia Supermoto is required to ride the Cascadia Mini Endurance Challenge - a one-weekend membership will be available at the race for $20, or you can become a full Cascadia Supermoto member for $100 by registering here.